hotschedules/docs.bodhi.space/bodhidevelopment/gettingstarted.md

 #Getting Started
 This documentation is intended for the developer wanting to integrate into the Bodhi PaaS and SaaS by:

-* Building applications to the the Cloud APIs we support
+* Building applications to the the Bodhi Cloud APIs
-* Building mobile/html applications either as standalone html applications or to be part of our Mobile Solution provided
+* Building mobile/html applications either as standalone html applications or to be part of Bodhi Mobile
 * Building a data integration application into your point of sale system to be stored and accessed from our cloud solution

 #Pre-requisites

 ##### Creating a Namespace
 Contact your Redbook Connect [sales-team ](mailto:ayal.keren@redbookconnect.com) or [Customer Support ](https://www.hotschedules.com/customer-care/)

 ##### What is a Namespace?